TUDOR PLACE | OPEN Thursday – Sunday. Proof of full vaccination required. Click for tickets & info.

 IS PHOTOGRAPHY ALLOWED?

-CAN I BRING FOOD ON SITE?
+CAN I BRING FOOD ON-SITE?

-Bring a picnic meal and be sure to remove all trash.
+Guests are encouraged to bring water.
+Picnics are welcome on the grounds and in the garden.
+Be sure to remove all trash.
 Trash receptacles are not provided.
 Bring mats, blankets or a camp chair.
 Due to the historic landscape, games, chairs with legs, blow up furniture, etc. are not permitted.
-Masks are not required outdoors.
-For information on current health & safety guidelines, click here.

 WILL VISITORS WITH CHILDREN BE ABLE TO VISIT?